 In many people’s minds autism is associated with children more than with adults, even though it might be expected that autistic children are likely to grow up to be autistic adults.
 Certainly, autism is related to the development of the brain and is therefore being set during the first years of life.
 There is currently a strong emphasis on early intervention, early help and a focus on the early years being seen as important in identifying those patterns of development that result in a lifelong condition.

 There is (as yet) no simple laboratory test for autism.
-It is identified through close observation by a person (often a doctor) with a good experience of autism, in conjunction with others such as speech and language therapist, neurologist, special education teacher.
+However, the observation of different levels of proteins in autistic people has led to a suggestion that a simple blood test might one day be developed.
+At the moment, autism is identified through close observation by a person (often a doctor) with a good experience of autism, in conjunction with others such as speech and language therapist, neurologist, special education teacher.

 In one report, 30% of those with a childhood identification of autism do not retain this as they get older.
 This could be because the individual characteristics reduce in effect as the brain continues to develop, or the person manages the internal pressures so that the results of these are less externally observable, or it could be a feature of the availability of ongoing assessment for (and availability of) ongoing support.